 ICMM’s work towards the prevention of pollution and related impacts associated with tailings facilities involves three tracks of work which mirror the mitigation hierarchy.

 - Reducing or eliminating the generation of tailings waste.
 This is through investigating and identifying alternative methods of metal and mineral recovery.
-A long-term (>15 year) aspiration.
+A long-term (>15 year) goal.

 - Removing moisture from tailings and strengthening tailings.
 This is through enabling cost effective scaling up of tailings dewatering and material handling technologies and approaches.
-A medium-term (5–10 year) aspiration.
+A medium-term (5–10 year) goal.

 - Strengthening operational performance for the design, operation and closure of tailings storage facilities.
 Supports a short-term (3–5 year) goal.